 Does it make sense to refinance student loans?

 Refinancing student loans can make sense if you are able to qualify for a lower interest rate through a new lender.
-This can help you save money, potentially thousands over the life of your loan.
+This can help you save money over the life of your loan.
 A lower rate can also help you pay off your loan faster, or lower the amount you pay each month.

 Under what circumstances would you want to consider refinancing a debt?

-You might consider refinancing a debt if your financial situation has improved since you originally got the loan and can now qualify for a lower rate.
+You might consider refinancing a debt if your financial situation has improved since the time you originally took out the loan, and you can now qualify for a lower rate.
 Refinancing also allows you to extend your loan term, which can lower your payments.
 Keep in mind, however, that a longer term generally means paying more in overall interest.

 Which is a downside of refinancing out of federal student loans?

-The biggest downside of refinancing your federal student loans is forfeiting federal protections, such as income-driven repayment plans and loan forgiveness options.
+The biggest downside of refinancing federal student loans is forfeiting federal protections, such as income-driven repayment plans and student loan forgiveness options.
+Once federal loans are refinanced, they become private loans and are thus ineligible for federal benefits.

 Photo credit: iStock/Drazen Zigic